bbauska/W3Cx-1of5-CSS.0x/README.md

 {width="5.533333333333333in" height="3.5083333333333333in"}
 ---------->

-You\'ll often want to set the width of a floating object so that you have tighter control over the space that object occupies.
-Remember that, by default, block HTML elements occupy the entire width of the page, even if there isn\'t actual content that extends that far.
-In this case, you\'ll want to set the width so that your element\'s size more accurately represents its content and you don\'t have unnecessary white space.
+You&#39;ll often want to set the width of a floating object so that you have tighter control over the space that object occupies.
+Remember that, by default, block HTML elements occupy the entire width of the page, even if there isn&#39;t actual content that extends that far.
+In this case, you&#39;ll want to set the width so that your element&#39;s size more accurately represents its content and you don&#39;t have unnecessary white space.

 <h4>The clear property</h4>